smnadalin/loot-studios-5e-names/README.md

 # Loot Studios 5e Names

-Mapping Loot Studios names to their 5e names so you can find what you want to print
+Maps Loot Studios names to their 5e names so you can find the miniatures you want to print

+## Changelog

+- 7/9/23: Takeoff Loot Studio names for packs from A-N